yale-nlp/cpsc477/_pages/logistics.md

 [Academic integrity](http://catalog.yale.edu/undergraduate-regulations/regulations/academic-dishonesty/) requires that students at Yale acknowledge all of the sources that inform their coursework.
 Most commonly, this means (a) citing the sources of any text or data that you include in papers and projects, and (b) only collaborating with other students or using AI composition software in ways that are explicitly endorsed by the assignment.
 Yale’s dedication to academic integrity flows from our two primary commitments: supporting research and educating students to contribute to ongoing scholarship.
 A safe and ethical climate for research demands that previous authors and artists receive credit for their work.
 And learning requires that you do your own work.
 Conventions for acknowledging sources vary across disciplines, and instructors should instruct you in the forms they expect; they should also delineate which forms of collaboration among students are permitted.
 But ultimately it is the student’s responsibility to act with integrity, and the burden is on you to ask questions if anything about course policies is unclear.

 ## Diversity statement
-We embrace and celebrate diversity, understanding that the richest learning experiences come from the exchange of ideas among individuals from varied backgrounds, cultures, and perspectives.
-We uphold a commitment to mutual respect and open-mindedness, encouraging each participant to both share their unique insights and actively listen to others.
-Recognizing that learning is a collaborative and evolving process, we foster an inclusive environment where constructive criticism is welcomed, mistakes are embraced as opportunities for growth, and every student is both a teacher and a learner.
-Our goal is to cultivate a dynamic, respectful, and inclusive classroom environment.
+Our course welcomes students of all backgrounds, identities, and experiences.
+We value diverse perspectives and believe they enhance our understanding of the subject matter.
+We are committed to creating an inclusive environment where all students can participate fully and succeed.

 <!-- ## FAQs